rosehartman/frog-trap/trap_model_manduscript copy.md

 Many human modifications can cause ecological traps.
 Some well-known examples are resort lights on beaches which cause baby sea turtles to crawl the wrong direction upon hatching (Tuxbury and Slamon 2005), glass windows which elicit oviposition responses in mayflies, and floating garbage that resembles food to seabirds (Robertson et al 2013).
 Introduced species may cause inappropriate mating responses or habitat settlement cues (Schlaepfer et al. 2005).
 Introduced predators may be particularly problematic because native prey have not evolved to recognize them, and therefore fail to respond with anti-predator behaviors (Sih et al. 2010).
 If patches with predators are consistently superior in other habitat characteristics or resource availability (nesting sites, vegetation, water chemistry, prey food resources etc) then ecological traps in the landscape could cause the entire population to decline despite the presence of predator-free patches.

-On the other hand, sink habitats may have value to organisms if they help maintain a population through risk-spreading or bet-hedging in a stochastically-varying environment (Holt 1997) **[Am I using this ref right? - Yes, though come to think of it, we could just use the Holt paper again, it gives a better explanation]**.
+On the other hand, sink habitats may have value to organisms if they help maintain a population through risk-spreading or bet-hedging in a stochastically-varying environment (Holt 1997).
 Frequent changes in patch quality may mean that a patch that is a sink on average may actually have convey higher fitness value at some times, facilitating metapopulation persistence (Holt 1997, Jansen and Yoshimura 1998).
 Some individuals selecting such patches may be better for metapopulation growth and persistence than all individuals selecting the higher quality habitats, since temporary fluctuations in patch quality will affect a lower proportion of individuals.

 Traditional models of source-sink dynamics assume passive dispersal, while most models that include habitat choice assume perfect information about habitat quality with organisms displaying ideal free distributions (reviewed by Piper 2011).
 When these assumptions are relaxed, population dynamics change.
 FOr example, Delibes et al. (2001b) used a deterministic model to examine how the equilibrium of a metapopulation changed as a function of the proporation of sink habitats, and showed a smooth relationship where organisms had perfect information, but a sharp extinction threshold when the sink habitats were traps.
 However, environmental fluctuation might change these dynamics, as sometimes even sink may have value during certain time periods.
 In these cases, a "trap" at the individual scale may not be a "trap" at the population scale.